ajzat34/backuptools/README.md

 # backuptools
 bash scripts for making backups with tar

-you will need to install whiptail
+you will need to install whiptail (most distros include this)